tadorfer/protlearn/docs/source/feature_extraction.rst

     'absolute' : absolute amino acid composition |br|
     'relative' : relative amino acid composition

+remove_zero_cols : bool, default=False
+    If true, columns containing only zeros will be deleted.

 start: int, default=1
     Determines the starting point of the amino acid sequence.
 This number is based on one-based indexing.